aravhanshik/Machine-Learning-Laboratory-18AIL66/README.md

 7. Assuming a set of documents that need to be classified, use the naive Bayesian Classifier model to perform this task.
 Calculate the accuracy, precision, and recall for your data set.

-8. Construct aBayesian network considering medical data.
+8. Construct a Bayesian network considering medical data.
 Use this model to demonstrate the diagnosis of heart patients using standard Heart Disease Data Set.

 9. Demonstrate the working of EM algorithm to cluster a set of data stored in a .CSV file.